Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 **Key Differences from Gradient Boosting:**
 - Trees are built **independently**, not sequentially
-- No learning rate—each tree contributes equally
+- No learning rateeach tree contributes equally
 - More randomness at each step

 **Why Include It?**